-Risks are identified, managed and documented through the risk assessment process.
-Risk assessments are used to perform regular reviews of processes, systems, changes, and new product initiatives.
+Risks are identified, managed and documented by first line staff through the risk assessment process.
+Risk assessments are used to perform regular reviews of processes, systems, change activities and new product initiatives.
+The methodology will also consider risks inherent in business models and strategies as well as new risks arising from significant market developments.
 Each risk is measured by assessing the likelihood and impact of the risk crystallising before and after the application of controls.
 Impacts are assessed and prioritised across various dimensions: financial, customer, reputational and legal/regulatory impacts.
 Mitigation actions are determined where control weaknesses are identified or risks are nearing risk appetite levels.
+Risk assessments in Workplace Investing are being used to formulate action plans and to drive business improvements.